LLnCSoftware/mserve/README.md

 On Windows, to kick off the master, 4 servants and 4 clients, simply run the included .bat file.
 On Linux, create an appropriate .sh file from the .bat file or kick off processes in separate shells.

-## Glossary
+## MServe Glossary

 ### Secure Invocation

 **Definition:** Secure Invocation refers to the practice of executing q functions or operations in a controlled and predictable manner, without evaluating arbitrary character vectors.
-This approach mitigates security risks associated with dynamically executing user-provided strings, which can be difficult to "lock down."
+This approach mitigates security risks associated with dynamically executing client-provided strings, which can be difficult to "lock down."
 Instead, Secure Invocation relies on pre-defined, validated inputs, akin to a conventional API call.

 #### Key Characteristics:
 - **Avoids Arbitrary Execution:** Inputs are validated or sanitized before being executed.